GiuliaMoreni95/Cortical_column_model_oscillations/Cortical column model/README.txt

 To run the MAIN CODES Brain2 should be installed.
 See https://brian2.readthedocs.io/en/stable/introduction/install.html for installations.
-Once you have Brian (and python) installed in your machine (and you have downloaded this porject folder) type in your terminal: 'python MAIN_CODE_name.py' to run the desired simualtion.
+Once you have Brian (and python) installed in your machine (and you have downloaded this porject folder) type in your terminal: 'python MAIN_CODE_name.py' to run the desired simulation.

 PROJECT STUDENT folder:
 In this folder a nicer version of the main code is presented.
 You might want to use and read this fancier version.